kazexhaya/kazexhaya/README.md

 - 👋 Hi, I’m @kazexhaya
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Competitive Programming
 - 🌱 I’m currently learning C++
-- 📫 How to reach me, you can contact me at: kazexhaya@outlook.com
+- 📫 How to reach me, you can contact me at: fachrulcreative24@gmail.com

 <!---
 kazexhaya/kazexhaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.